WouterSpekkink/SquinkyVCV/docs/booty-shifter.md

 ## About Attenuverters <a name="atten"></a>

 The small knobs next to the bigger knobs are **attenuverters**.
 They scale and/or invert the control voltage inputs next to them.
 When they are turned all the way up the full CV comes through.
 As they are turned down less CV comes through.
 Straight up none passes.
 As they are turned down further the CV comes back, but inverted.

+Sometimes we use attenuverters with a *linear taper*, and sometimes we use an *audio taper*.
+If you find that on a particular module you do not like the response of the attenuverters, please log a github issue.

 ## Control voltage ranges <a name="cv"></a>